AnaghaDhekne/aws-textract-document-analyzer/README.md

    ```
 3. Results will include extracted text and any detected key-value pairs or table data.

+## Feedback and Collaboration
+This project is an initial exploration into document analysis using AWS Textract.
+I’m open to feedback, suggestions, and collaboration to expand its capabilities and make it relevant for real-world industry use cases.
+Feel free to reach out via issues or pull requests.

 ## Notes
 - Ensure your AWS Textract service permissions are configured correctly to avoid access errors.
 - Update `document_types` in the `main()` function to add or modify document types and file paths.